meteor/galaxy-docs/source/protection.md

 ---
 title: App Protection
 order: 36
-description: Learn how Galaxy protect your app
+description: Learn how Galaxy protects your app
 ---

 Galaxy's Network layer has a custom proxy tailored to work with Meteor apps.